 It is expensive to hire an exterminator and unless they get the queen, the hive will not die.
 You do not want to spray your house with poisons.
 Why not let a beekeeper come and rescue your bees?
 I’ll box them up, take them away, and give them a good home.

-I remove honey bee SWARMS for free not established honey bee hives in a structure!
+I provide honeybee SWARM rescue for free not established honey bee hives in a structure!
 If you have an established hive I can give an estimate for removal.

 See swarm image below